 Platform 1: Facebook

-Facebook is an attractive option for social media marketing for small business marketers is because it has over two billion monthly active users.
+Facebook is an attractive option for social media marketing for small business marketers because it has over 2 billion monthly active users.

 This is why having a strong presence on Facebook, can help your small business go to the next level.

 Another important thing to consider is the fact that these days a lot of people are searching for products and services directly on Facebook.